Giving Back: Community Colleges on the President's Honor Roll for Community Service

 Dr. Mary Okada, GCC president, told Pacific News Center, "We are very proud of our students' outstanding efforts to apply the skills they have learned in the classroom to activities that benefit the community.
 Service Learning is an important part of the curriculum at GCC."

-This video describes service-learning as a highly effective way of engaging young people as community change agents, engineering change in their own communities.
+This video describes service-learning as a highly effective way of engaging young people as community change agents, engineering change in their communities.

 Questions.
 Contact us on Facebook. @communitycollegereview